wp-plugins/bg-biblie-references/readme.txt

 You can specify the reference in brackets and without a point after the title of the book.
 If you specify a chapter (after the title of the book), you can use comma instead of colon.
 Also you can specify a few books in row using semicolon as the separator (см.: Зах.4; 2Кор.1:21; 1Ин.2:27).
+The plugin supports the old notation with Roman numerals in naming books and in chapters.
 Spaces are ignored.

 In the plugin settings you can select the languages ​​in which the text will be displayed Bible: Church Slavic, Russian, Greek, Latin and Hebrew.